Washington Stand Up:

 - Ultimately, this rule could inadvertently reduce patient assistance programs and overall access to critical therapies for people who rely on them.

 The burden of the change is further compounded by the recently finalized 2021 Notice of Benefits and Payment Parameters, which permits insurers and PBMs to exclude the value of cost-sharing assistance when calculating a patient’s out-of-pocket maximum.
+Additionally, the administration has proposed a follow-up rule for 2022 that is equally concerning to patients, and should be withdrawn.

 - In early March, AARDA led the effort to oppose the proposed rule and joined with 43 other organizations in sending a letter to the Administration and congressional leaders about the harmful impact of the proposed rule.